dawranliou/dawranliou.com/content/10-40-books-i-read-in-2016.md

 ![alt cover](images/10-40-books-i-read-in-2016.jpg)

 I challenged myself to read 10 books this year and I ended up reading 40 of them.
 Phew.
 What a great year, 2016!
-I really picked up this new-found habbit of reading.
+I really picked up this new-found hobbit of reading.
 Feel free to add me friends on [Goodread](https://www.goodreads.com/user/show/62701324-daw-ran-liou) to see which book I'm currently reading.
 Let's read more!
 Here's my top 5 picks in 2016: